 Another great resource is to check with your supplier, or on their website, to see if they have listed the INCI name of the ingredient you purchased.

 I know both Windy Point and Soap and More are really good about having the INCI in the listing info.

 If you are using essential oils to fragrance your products, you can use the individual INCI names of each oil.
 Make sure you have the correct variety, as certain oils like lavender can have many varieties (ie. Bulgarian lavender, French lavender, Lavender 40/42, etc).

-Or, you may list either "fragrance" or "parfum" in your CNF and on your labels for any essential oils and/or fragrance oils.
+Or, you may list "parfum" in your CNF and on your labels to cover all fragrance used.

 If you are using natural colorants like clays or botanicals, you will need their INCI name.

 For other colouring ingredients like micas, glitters, or pigments, use the Colour Index (CI) number or colour name (not both).